 We know how to enjoy all that winter has to offer!
 There are plenty of festivals, events, and live performances.
-There are also lots of great trails, adventures, and winter-time outdoor activities to enjoy.
+There are also lots of great trails, getaways, and winter-time outdoor activities to enjoy.
 Here are some ideas to get you started!

 Just east of Toronto, experience the quaint Victorian charm of Port Hope and Cobourg and escape from the hustle and bustle of the big city.
 Treat yourself to a stunningly delicious meals and buy some locally-made baked goods before you relax before a performance at the unique Capitol Theatre or one of several other great venues.
 Get tips from Northumberland Tourism here, use our Trip Planner to guide your discoveries, or take some sweet cues from the stops on the Butter Tart Tour.